 Note the following: (I) multiple editing options are allowed; (ii) if Unique is selected, then Required is automatically also set.

 Specify whether any entry is allowed for the field or whether the user must select from a list of entries.
 You can provide a list of entries and, optionally, allow users to enter their own values.

 To allow users to enter values freely, choose the Any option.
 To specify a predefined list of entry choices, choose the Select option and then click the Edit icon.
 A form similar to that shown below appears.
 Enter the items of the entry list by adding a new row for each item (by inserting a row above an existing row or appending a row to the last row).
-In the screenshot below, for example, there are three items (Distributor, Reseller, and Reseller).
+In the screenshot below, for example, there are three items (Distributor, Reseller, and vendor).

 From the list of options with check boxes, select any options you want: